 - Provision of postgraduate research training and professional education

-We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure their safety on the road, at work and at home.
+We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure their safety on the road and at work.

 The growing skills base of the Centre and key research infrastructure, such as its Advanced Driving Simulator, positions CARRS-Q in an ideal situation to expand the scope and significance of its activities.
 With a strong background in impaired driving research, regulation and enforcement, work-related safety, road safety infrastructure, vulnerable road users and road safety public education, the Centre has, over recent years, established a growing international profile in areas such as injury prevention among young adults, motorcycle and bicycle safety, intelligent transport systems (ITS), and professional training and capacity building.